Canine and German Shepherd Anxiety can be varied and wide ranging.

 Although separation anxiety is the most common anxiety among dogs, there is also anxiety of thunder, fireworks, travel, vet visits, and more.

-See an animal professional/veterinarian if you believe your pet is experiencing anxiety or any other health related issues – this is an informational only guide.
+As anxiety can be complex, you will want to see an animal professional/veterinarian if you believe your pet is experiencing anxiety or any other health related issues.

-Below we have compiled a Guide to Anxiety for German Shepherds and dogs in general, including what is is, types of anxiety, causes, symptoms and signs, and treatments others have used.
+Below we have compiled a Guide to Anxiety for German Shepherds and dogs in general, including what is is, types of anxiety, causes, symptoms and signs, and management techniques others have used.